fglock/Perlito/README-perlito5-Java.md

 Requirements
 ------------

-- Java 7
+- Java 7 or Java 8

-Perlito5 runtime uses "java.nio.file.Files", which was introduced in Java 7.
+  - Perlito5 runtime uses "java.nio.file.Files", which was introduced in Java 7.

-Java 7 is also required for named groups in regex, like:
+  - Java 7 is also required for named groups in regex, like:

 ~~~
     (?<name>X).